chris-poed/kotlin-diary/kotlin_bites/02_types.md

 ## What do to next

-Bookmark the following links — don't read them all know, but they might be helpful as a reference for later.
+Bookmark the following links — don't read them all right now, but they might be helpful as a reference for later.
  * [Types reference on the Kotlin manual](https://kotlinlang.org/docs/basic-types.html)
  * [Kotlin cheatsheet](https://devhints.io/kotlin)